 MACD vs. RSI – Which Indicator Gives Better Trading Results?

 Knowledge and skills are a must for successful trading.
 Traders gain experience by trading in different situations in the market.
 However, the skills cannot guarantee success.
-Traders need the support of technical indicator analysis tools to understand the market trends more clearly.
+Traders need the support of technical indicator analysis tools to understand market trends more clearly.
 These indicators help the traders to know how a market may perform soon.

 RSI (Relative Strength Index) Indicator